xMayble/Impossible_Pattern_Game/README.md

 Time spent: 7 hours spent in total

 ## Instructions
 Below is the site to play around with the Impossible Pattern Game!
-Once you arrive at the website, press 'Start'.
-However, do not attempt to press anything else yet.
-If you look above the title "Impossible Pattern Game!", you will notice a "Change URL" and refresh option.
+Once you arrive at the website, look above the title "Impossible Pattern Game!", you will notice a "Change URL" and refresh option.
 Click on the refresh option!
-Now you may press the 'Start' button again and officially start the game!
+Now you may press the 'Start' button and officially start the game!
 Have Fun!
 Link to project: (https://glitch.com/edit/#!/impossible-pattern-game?path=script.js%3A6%3A11)

 ## Required Functionality